Aitakute Ima: Composition

 "Aitakute Ima" was written by Misia, while the composition and arrangement were handled by Jun Sasaki.
 It is composed in the key of G-flat major and set to a common time tempo of 70 beats per minute.
 Misia's vocals span from F♯_{3} to C♯_{5}.
 Akihiko Ishimaru, the producer of Jin, stated that he chose Misia to sing the theme song because, when imagining the music for the series, he pictured her "powerful and bittersweet" voice.
 In an interview with Excite, Misia explained that one of directives given to her by Ishimaru was to not read the original Jin manga series, in order to avoid giving away potential spoilers in the song, she posits.
 The lyrics were therefore inspired solely by the story's theme of longing and nostalgia.
 Musically, Ishimaru requested a ballad that utilizes a major cord and that is "emotional but not dark".

 The song was recorded while on the Hoshizora no Live V Just Ballade tour.
 Misia remarked to Excite that she usually tries to take a few days off from singing before a concert, but had to make do with less vocal rest because of her busy recording schedule.
 She expressed being surprised that the final vocal take for "Aitakute Ima" turned out so well, despite the less than ideal conditions.

 Critical reception

 CDJournal described the song as a "punchy piano ballad" that "speaks of the fundamental theme of love across time" and praised it for its "evocative power".
 The Japan Maritime Daily called the song "a beautiful ballad" and praised Misia's "well-matched soulful vocal performance".
 "Aitakute Ima" won the Television Drama Academy Award for Best Drama Song, off the strength of its popularity with both viewers and critics.
 In a nationwide poll conducted by Music Station in April 2011, the song was ranked the 19th most memorable theme song to a TV series.

 Music video

-As of March 2018, the music video for "Aitakute Ima" is the second most viewed video on Misia's official YouTube channel, behind the music video to "Everything", with over 39 million views.
+As of February 2026, the music video for "Aitakute Ima" is the most viewed music video on Misia's official YouTube channel, with over 96 million views.